tim1ford/FHIR-SpineCore/index.md

 There are two main classes of APIs that are covered by this guidance:

-- FHIR APIs for national NHS Digital services such as [Visitors and Migrants](http://developer.nhs.uk/apis/vandm), [National Opt-Out]() and the [National Record Locator Service](https://developer.nhs.uk/apis/nrls/).
+- FHIR APIs for national NHS Digital services such as [Visitors and Migrants](http://developer.nhs.uk/apis/vandm), [National Opt-Out](), the [National Record Locator Service](https://developer.nhs.uk/apis/nrls/) and [Reasonable Adjustments](https://developer.nhs.uk/apis/reasonable-adjustments/)
 - FHIR APIs in external systems brokered through the Spine Secure Proxy such as [GP Connect](https://developer.nhs.uk/apis/gpconnect/).

 This specification covers the common functionality for all the above nationally defined APIs processed through the Spine.